Red Blood Cell Lineage

 Orthochromatic Normoblast (Metarubricyte)

 Last stage before losing nucleus.
-Cytoplasm is pink.
 Nucleus is fully condensed, staining densely blue/purple.
+Pink cytoplasm can help differentiate an NRBC from a lymphocyte.

 More Images